 Meeting an investor is an opportunity to learn.
 Every interaction you have when raising is an opportunity to get better.
 You should pitch better every single time.
-If you make a pitch a two-way conversation you can gain an ‘outside in‘ perspective you may not have had before around your market, business model and even product features you didn’t consider.
+If you make a pitch a two-way conversation you can gain an ‘outside-in‘ perspective you may not have had before around your market, business model and even product feature you didn’t consider.

 When doing a pitch deck for a founder with Perfect Pitch Deck I was reviewing his strategy and I wasn’t convinced there was enough utility for consumers to download and keep his app.
 I gave him the idea to add a killer feature.
 He said if, for no other reason than this one idea, the exercise we did was worth it just for that one idea.

 If you are really engaged with investors, you might pick up something valuable.
 You need to listen and learn though.
-If you do, investors will notice and categorise you as someone worth investing not only their money in, but their time.
-If they want to give you their time, getting their money is a cake walk.
+If you do, investors will notice and categorize you as someone worth investing not only their money in but their time.
+If they want to give you their time, getting their money is a cakewalk.